The spread between the slowest and fastest path to financial independence was 15 years — for the same household, with the same income.

 The progression

-- Foundational moves saved 7 years: Moving from cash to a high-yield savings account (3 years), then to low-cost index fund investing (4 more years).
+- Foundational moves saved 6 years: Moving from a high-yield savings account to investing in the market (4 years), then switching to low-cost index funds (2 more years).
 These are one-time decisions with permanent impact.

-- Tax optimization saved 3 more years: Maxing out 401(k) contributions, capturing the full employer match, funding Roth IRAs, and ordering contributions strategically across account types.
+- Tax optimization saved 4 more years: Capturing the full 401(k) employer match (4% from both employers), maxing out 401(k) contributions, funding Roth IRAs, and ordering contributions strategically across account types.

-The difference between Path 1 and Path 6 is retiring at 45 vs 58.
-Same household, same income — 13 years apart.
+The difference between Path 2 and Path 6 is reaching FI at 48 vs 63.
+Same household, same income — 15 years apart.

 Key Takeaways

-- The gap between the worst and best financial strategy for the same household was 13 years to financial independence.
+- The gap between the slowest and fastest financial strategy for the same household was 15 years to financial independence.

-- Moving from cash savings to low-cost index fund investing accounted for 7 of those 13 years.
+- Moving from savings accounts to low-cost index fund investing accounted for 6 of those 15 years.

-- Maximizing tax-advantaged accounts and optimizing the funding order saved an additional 3 years.
+- Maximizing tax-advantaged accounts — capturing employer match, maxing 401(k), funding Roth IRA — saved an additional 4 years.

-- A modest 20% reduction in expenses has a double effect: more invested now and a smaller portfolio needed in retirement.
+- A modest 20% reduction in expenses has a double effect: more invested now and a smaller portfolio needed in retirement, saving 5 years.

 - Income level was held constant across all six paths -- the differences came entirely from financial decisions.